 Along with financially protecting your family, life insurance can be an essential addition to your retirement plan to help supplement your income needs once you retire.
 Watch this video to learn more about life insurance's role in retirement planning.

 1. Policy loans from life insurance policies generally are not subject to income tax, provided the contract is not a Modified Endowment Contract (MEC), as defined by Section 7702A of the Internal Revenue Code.
-A policy loan or withdrawal from a life insurance policy that is a MEC is taxable upon receipt to the extent cash value of the contract exceeds premium paid.
-Distributions from MECs are subject to federal income tax to the extent of the gain in the policy and taxable distributions are subject to a 10% additional tax prior to age 59½, with certain exceptions.
-Policy loans and withdrawals will reduce cash value and death benefit.
+A policy loan or withdrawal from a life insurance policy that is a MEC is taxable upon receipt to the extent cash value of the contract exceeds the premium paid.
+Distributions from MECs are subject to federal income tax to the extent of the gain in the policy, and taxable distributions are subject to a 10% additional tax before age 59½, with certain exceptions.
+Policy loans and withdrawals will reduce cash value and death benefits.
 Policy loans are subject to interest charges.
 Consult with and rely on your tax advisor or attorney on your specific situation.